strapi/documentation/docs/developer-docs/latest/guides/registering-a-field-in-admin.md

     ::::

-5. Build then start your application with the front-end development mode:
+5. Start your application with the front-end development mode:

     :::: tabs card